sinjax/jsgrep/README.markdown

 	HTML URL or Filename
 		-i, --input <value>

+## Installation

+You can use npm to install jsgrep like this:
+	npm install jsgrep
+or you can clone this and have a go yourself.

 ## Examples

 Get all the images from a url and use sort and uniq to get a unique list